 Organizations benefit as well.
 “It assists in best understanding employee work styles and preferences to create the most productive environments and teams, ultimately leading to high workplace morale and comradery.”

-Mariam feels this assessment can be used for many goals and life stages, beyond career and workplace.
+Mariam feels this leadership assessment can be used for many goals and life stages, beyond career and workplace.
 She shares, “Once people identify and truly understand their preferences, they can then bring that knowledge to enhance their work, relationships, interests, community, and personal characteristics.”

 Assessment Tool: Strong Interest Inventory